Old Economy Village

 Old Economy Village is an historic settlement that is located in Ambridge, Beaver County, Pennsylvania, United States.
 Administered by the Pennsylvania Historical and Museum Commission, it lies on the banks of the Ohio River and is surrounded by downtown Ambridge.

 The village is the last of three settlements established by the Harmony Society in the United States (another in Pennsylvania and one in Indiana).
 Founded in 1824, it was designated as a National Historic Landmark District in 1966 under the name of "Old Economy."

 Harmony Society

 The Harmony Society was a Christian theosophy and pietist society founded in Iptingen, Germany, in 1785.
 Due to religious persecution by the Lutheran Church and the government in Württemberg, the Harmony Society moved to the United States between 1803 and 1804, initially purchasing 3,000 acres (12 km^{2}) of land in Butler County, Pennsylvania.
 On February 15, 1805, society leaders, together with about 400 followers, formally organized the Harmony Society, placing all of their goods in common.

 The society was founded and led by Johann Georg Rapp (1757–1847) and his adopted son, Frederick (Reichert) Rapp (1775–1834), and lasted for 100 years – roughly from 1805 until 1905.
 Members of the society were sometimes called Harmonists, Harmonites, or Rappites.

-The Harmony Society is best known for its worldly successes, eventually building three successive communities, first at Harmony, Pennsylvania (1804–1814), then New Harmony, Indiana (1814–1824), finally settling in Economy (now Ambridge, Pennsylvania).
+The Harmony Society built three successive communities, first at Harmony, Pennsylvania (1804–1814), then New Harmony, Indiana (1814–1824), finally settling in Economy (now Ambridge, Pennsylvania).